ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

                Content-Length: 0
                User-Agent: Foo/1.0

-5. The TAM Broker receives the HTTP POST request, and calls the TAM's "ProcessConnect" API.
+5. The OTrP/HTTP Server receives the HTTP POST request, and calls the TAM's "ProcessConnect" API.

-6. The TAM generates an OTrP message (where typically GetDeviceStateRequest is the first message) and passes it to the TAM Broker.
+6. The TAM generates an OTrP message (where typically GetDeviceStateRequest is the first message) and passes it to the OTrP/HTTP Server.

-7. The TAM Broker sends an HTTP successful response with the OTrP message in the body:
+7. The OTrP/HTTP Server sends an HTTP successful response with the OTrP message in the body:

                HTTP/1.1 200 OK